Old South Head Road: History

 The colony at Sydney began on 21 January 1788, when the First Fleet arrived in Sydney Harbour and Captain Arthur Phillip went ashore at what is now known as Camp Cove.
 The settlement itself was set up in Sydney Cove, at the spot now known as Circular Quay.
 One of the reasons for the choice of that location was the desire to be safely out of range of hostile artillery.
 The colony needed to keep watch on the seas for potentially hostile ships or the Second Fleet, which meant that South Head became important as an observation post.
 The outer edge of South Head became a signal station from which ships could be seen; their approach could then be signalled with flags.
 The ships could then be met by pilots who were camped at Camp Cove (so named for that reason).

 A proper signal station was established in 1790; it was supplied by boat until a bridle trail was created along the ridge to South Head.
 Construction of a road followed and it was completed in 1811.
-A lighthouse was built just south of the signal station in 1816-18, to a design by Francis Greenway, the first notable architect in the colony.
+A lighthouse was built just south of the signal station in 1816–18, to a design by Francis Greenway, the first notable architect in the colony.
 A semaphore system replaced flags at the signal station in the 1840s and the present building was constructed to a design by Colonial Architect Mortimer Lewis.
 It has been in continuous use since then and is now heritage-listed.
 In 1858, the first telegraph line in New South Wales was used to connect the signal station with the Royal Exchange in Bridge Street.

+The passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board (MRB).
+With the subsequent passing of the Main Roads (Amendment) Act of 1929 to provide for additional declarations of State Highways and Trunk Roads, the Department of Main Roads (having succeeded the MRB in 1932) declared Main Road 339 from the intersection with Oxford Street in Bondi Junction to the intersection with Robertson Place in Watsons Bay on 18 July 1933.

+The passing of the Roads Act of 1993 updated road classifications and the way they could be declared within New South Wales.
+Under this act, Old South Head Road retains its declaration as Main Road 339.